Frequently Asked Questions

 I can't get to sleep and/or I wake up at 3am with racing thoughts.

-This happens me when I’ve got some knotty problem or difficult situation, and I wake up at 3 or 4am, worrying about what's going to happen or re-playing what's already happened in my head.
+This happens me (Dave) when I’ve got some knotty problem or difficult situation, and I wake up at 3 or 4am, worrying about what's going to happen or re-playing what's already happened in my head.
 I used to try to keep the 3am mind-racing from happening, but I discovered that all this did was add another layer of mind-racing, in the form of thoughts like “I can’t afford to be awake right now – I need my sleep!
 Why can’t I just sleep now?!?
 I have to get up in x hours!”.

 Over time, I’ve learned to just let it be, knowing that I will be thinking about things through the night because of the importance of what just happened or is about to happen, letting it play like a “B” movie while I just “watch” (a little bit of this is actually useful, playing out the possibilities, like trying to place jigsaw puzzle pieces together, but you don’t want to do that all night).